 Congratulations!
-You’re now a proud new member/owner of YVEA – a business owned by the people it serves.
-The Board of Directors, management and employees of Yampa Valley Electric Association, Inc. (YVEA) welcome you as a member of this not-for-profit electric cooperative.
+You’re now a proud new member/owner of Yampa Valley Electric Association, Inc., (YVEA) – a business owned by the people it serves.
+The Board of Directors, management and employees of Yampa Valley Electric Association, Inc. welcome you as a member of this not-for-profit electric cooperative.
 We are proud to be able to provide you with dependable and low cost electric service.

 As a cooperative member, you are entrusted with special privileges.
 You will be asked to vote in the annual election of the Board of Directors.
 You will be provided with periodic information about the cooperative through various mailings including the newsletter, bill messages, and annual report.
 You will be invited to attend the Annual Meeting, in June of each year, to consider issues that affect the cooperative.

 I hope you will join our Operation Round Up Program where your monthly electric bill is rounded up to the next highest dollar.
-As of December of 2014, more than $244,000 has been donated to local, worthy causes and charities in the YVEA service territory.
+As of June 2018, more than $394,000 has been donated to local, worthy causes and charities in the YVEA service territory.
 The average cost per account is .50 cents per month.

 I hope this answers some frequently asked questions about our service, billing procedures and special programs.
 Do not hesitate to give us a call, drop us a note or stop in at our offices in Craig or Steamboat Springs.

 Steve Johnson – President and General Manager

 The amount shown on your bill as “NET DUE” should be received in time to post on your account by the “DUE DATE”.
 If a problem should arise, we urge you to contact us as soon as possible, so we can discuss it and work toward a reasonable solution.
 The phone numbers of both offices are shown on the bill statement or at the bottom of this page.